Close Menu

 TREATING DOCTOR STATEMENTS

 Your medical records may contain your diagnosis and document your symptoms.
 But chances are that your medical records do not contain your RFC.
-In order to outline your RFC, you should ask you doctor to fill out a form containing your limitations.
+In order to outline your RFC, you should ask you doctor to fill out a form containing your limits.
 Likewise, your doctor could write a letter about your RFC.

 PSYCHOLOGICAL RESIDUAL FUNCTIONAL CAPACITY STATEMENTS